 Paid Leave

-In Chile, employees are entitled to 15 working days of paid vacation annually after completing 12 months of continuous employment.
+Employees in Chile are entitled to 15 working days of paid vacation annually after completing 12 months of continuous employment.
 Additionally, the country observes 15 public holidays each year, which must be provided as paid days off.

 Maternity and Paternity Leave

-Female employees are entitled For 18 weeks of paid maternity leave, with six weeks taken before delivery and 12 weeks after.
-Fathers are granted five days of paid paternity leave, which can be taken consecutively or within the first month after the child’s birth.
+Paternity Leave: Fathers are granted five days of paid paternity leave, which can be taken consecutively or within the first month after the child’s birth.

 Severance Pay